CogStack/CogStack-NiFi/docs/deploy/services.md

 MedCAT deployment consists of [MedCAT NLP Service](https://github.com/CogStack/MedCATservice) serving NLP models via RESTful API and [MedCAT Trainer](https://github.com/CogStack/MedCATtrainer) for collecting annotations and refinement of the NLP models.

 ### MedCAT Service
-`nlp-medcat-medmen` serves a basic UMLS model trained on MedMentions dataset via RESTful API.
+` nlp-medcat-service-production` serves a basic UMLS model trained on MedMentions dataset via RESTful API.
 The served model data is available in [`./services/nlp-services/applications/medcat/models/medmen/`](https://github.com/CogStack/CogStack-Nifi/services/nlp-services/applications/medcat/models/medmen`) directory.

-When deployed `nlp-medcat-medmen` exposes port `5000` on the container and binds it to port `5000` on the host machine.
+When deployed ` nlp-medcat-service-production` exposes port `5000` on the container and binds it to port `5000` on the host machine.
-For example, to access the API endpoint to process a document by a service from `cognet` Docker network, the endpoint address would be `http://nlp-medcat-medmen:5000/api/process`.
+For example, to access the API endpoint to process a document by a service from `cognet` Docker network, the endpoint address would be `http:// nlp-medcat-service-production:5000/api/process`.

-As a side note, when deployed `nlp-medcat-snomed` (assuming that the MedCAT SNOMED CT model is available and set via `RES_MEDCAT_SNOMED_PATH` variable), the service will only expose port `5000` on container.
+As a side note, when deployed `nlp-medcat-service-production` (assuming that the MedCAT SNOMED CT model is available and set via `RES_MEDCAT_SERVICE_MODEL_PRODUCTION_PATH` variable), the service will only expose port `5000` on container.
 Although the service won't be accessible from the host machine, but all the services inside the `cognet` network will be able to access it.

 For more information on the MedCAT NLP Service configuration and use please refer to [the official documentation](https://github.com/CogStack/MedCATservice).

 ### MedCAT Trainer